-No more Israeli passport stamp: that’s what welcomed me when I arrived Ben Gurion Airport 2 weeks ago.
+No more Israeli passport stamp: that’s what welcomed me when I arrived at Ben Gurion Airport 2 weeks ago.
 I told the Immigration officer three times, “please don’t stamp my passport.”

 They are aware of the situation and they don’t want this to be the reason to shrink the booming tourism of the country.
 This is really very kind (and smart) of them, to be honest.

 The moment I heard the thump sound of the stamp, I knew I was doomed.
 I was so confident they would not stamp on my passport because that’s the new rule apparently, but they did.

 What made me more pissed is that I was given an exit card (proof that I exited Israel) and an exit tax card with an exit stamp.
 I have both these papers and on top of that, I have the stamp on my passport.

 What’s the problem if you have an Israeli stamp in your passport?

 Remember, this is a blog, not Wikipedia.
 It’s history that is making the world hate Israel.
 Simply put: when the Jews made the state of Israel, they took over the homeland of the Palestinian Arabs without consent and mostly by force.

 It was a bit confusing at first.
 Culturally and touristically speaking, I find Israel to be the most humane and free countries in the world.
 Oh well, history.

 And when I like something, I really like it — I have to be next to it.
-It’s popular to everyone who’ve traveled the Middle East that if you have an Israeli stamp on your passport, there is no way for you to visit Lebanon, Iran and the UAE.
-These are the hardcore countries who take this seriously.
+It’s popular to everyone who’s traveled the Middle East that if you have an Israeli stamp on your passport, there is no way for you to visit Lebanon, Iran, and the UAE.
+These are the hardcore countries that take this seriously.

 Maybe, just maybe, the Israeli passport stamp is a myth?

 I did what I knew best: contact the country itself.
 As a journalist, I have developed contacts with Tourism Boards all over the world.
 I e-mailed Lebanon.
 No reply.

 Okay, option number 2: go to the nearest Philippine Embassy and say I lost my passport.

-For the rest, I have to apply a visa to.
+For the rest, I have to apply for a visa.
 I didn’t want to do it in Jordan.
 It was expensive.
 I don’t want to stay in Egypt for 30 days, either.
 I’m not feeling it yet.

 But I have to wait 60 days.
 Additionally, the data page of my passport will say it was issued in Tel Aviv.
 Not the Philippines.
-So, you know, double whammy.
+So, you know, a double whammy.
 It’s not possible.

 Okay, I can do it in Egypt, I guess.
 I contacted them and they said if I renew my passport in Egypt and go to Lebanon with zero stamps, they will still question me.
 Apparently, a lot of people entered Lebanon from Egypt with zero stamps so it has been kind of sketchy.